polaternez/cyberbullying-tweet-detection-rnn/README.md

 * Lemmatize/ Stem words
 * Remove URLs

+## Data Preprocessing
+We apply the TextVectorization layer from Keras to previously cleaned tweets.
+This layer one-hot encodes text, returning a list of encoded integers, each corresponding to a word (or token) in the given input string, and then pads sequences to the same length.

 ## Model Building

-First, we apply TextVectorization to clean tweets for one-hot encoding and padding them.
-Then split the data into train and test sets with a test size of 20%.
-After that, We build following LSTM(Long Short-Term Memory) model:
+First, we split the data into train and test sets with a test size of 20%.
+After that, we build following RNN using Bidirectional LSTM layers:

 ![alt text](https://github.com/polaternez/cyberbullying_tweets_proj_v2/blob/documentation/images/model.png "LSTM Model")